Snooky Serna: Career

 Snooky Serna was tapped by Regal Films to play the lead role in the movie, Katorse in 1980.
 Since she was not ready for mature roles then, she begged off, which eventually made a big star out of newcomer Dina Bonnevie.
-In her teens, she was launched as one of the original Regal Babies (promotional term coined for group of teen movie stars under contract with Filipino film production giant Regal Films) and groomed as a leading actress in various loveteam-inspired flicks with then heartthrobs Gabby Concepcion and Albert Martinez.
+In her teens, she was launched as one of the original Regal Babies (a promotional term coined for a group of teen movie stars under contract with Filipino film production giant Regal Films) and groomed as a leading actress in various loveteam-inspired flicks with then heartthrobs Gabby Concepcion and Albert Martinez.
 She also starred in more daring films like Bata Pa si Sabel (1981), Strangers in Paradise (1983), Experience(1984), Teenage Marriage (1984) and Lilac (1985).

 She starred in numerous films in the 1980s like Underage, Schoolgirls, Story of Three Loves and Anak ni Waray vs. Anak ni Biday, among others.
 In February 1986, she was cast in the lead role of the IBC television series Mansyon, which was the most expensive television production at the time.
 In the same month, she was given her first solo film project, an adaptation of the comic book serial Blusang Itim, which became a box office success.
 She was also the host of the television shows Always Snooky and Regal Drama Presents: Snooky on ABS-CBN.

-As an actress, she tackled roles which earned acting nominations from various award giving bodies.
-She was also in Kapag Napagod ang Puso (1988) with Christopher de Leon and Inagaw Mo ang Lahat sa Akin (Harvest Home - official Philippine entry to the 1995 Oscars) but unfortunately was snubbed during awards night.
+As an actress, she tackled roles that earned acting nominations from various award-giving bodies.
+She was also in Kapag Napagod ang Puso (1988) with Christopher de Leon and Inagaw Mo ang Lahat sa Akin (Harvest Home - official Philippine entry to the 1995 Oscars) but unfortunately was snubbed during the awards night.
 Her other major films include Aabot Hanggang Sukdulan (1990), Yesterday, Today & Tomorrow (1986), Hahamakin ang Lahat (1990) with Vilma Santos, the fantasy films Rosa Mistica (1988), and Madonna: Ang Babaing Ahas (1991).
 It was with Koronang Itim (1994), that she finally won Best Lead Actress from FAMAS and Cebu Archdiocese Media Awards.
 She has starred in over 80 films from 1970 to 2004.

+Snooky was prodded to concentrate on family and motherhood in the late 1990s.
+Upon her comeback, her work mostly concentrated on TV.
+Initially, she had a short stint as a newscaster of IBC Express Balita and as a host for IBC-13's magazine show Travel and Trade.